London 2012 Opening & Closing Ceremonies

 Oscar winning film director Danny Boyle directed the Opening Ceremony, and top creative director Kim Gavin took charge of the Closing Ceremony.
 Helping them out were a team of Executive Producers, including Oscar nominated director (for Billy Elliot) Stephen Daldry, the mastermind behind some of the biggest rock concerts ever staged (including Pink Floyd, Rolling Stones and U2) Mark Fisher, and the world's best live show director Hamish Hamilton (who has directed the MTV Music Awards, the Super Bowl half time show and this year's Oscars).

 The London 2012 Opening Ceremony (27th July)

-The Opening Ceremony not only marks the start of the 2012 Olympic Games, but also acts as a presentation to the world of the culture of London and the UK.
+The Opening Ceremony not only marked the start of the 2012 Olympic Games, but also acted as a presentation to the world of the culture of London and the UK.
 The Olympic Committee chose one of Britain's most successful film directors, Danny Boyle, to be the creative force behind the ceremony.
 Boyle won an Oscar for Slumdog Millionaire, and received huge praise for many of his other films, including Trainspotting, 28 Days Later and 127 Hours.

 The London 2012 Closing Ceremony (12th August)

 After two weeks of amazing sporting action, the Closing Ceremony officially brought the Games to an end, and passed the responsibility on to the next host city.

 Though not quite as good as the Opening Ceremony (what is?!), the Closing one was still a decent spectacle to end the Games.
 Again you can watch the whole thing below: